Anshul619/HLD-System-Designs/src/DesignComponents/Kafka/ReadMe.md

 <img title="Kafka-Partitioning-Layout" alt="Alt text" src="Kafka-Partitioning-Layout.drawio.png">

 - Partitioning is done using key in the record
-- If we want to sequence the records execution in Kafka, as per the records input time, we should push those in the same partition ( hence same key should be used for the records ).
+- If we want to sequence records execution in Kafka, as per the records input time, we should push those in the same partition ( hence same key should be used for the records ).
 - If we push those in different partitions, then we can't guarantee of their execution sequence.

 Example